team6036/peninsulaportal/README.md

 Views any table or topic, similar to your operating system's file explorer.

 ### Graph Page
-Graphs numerical and discrete topics in NT.
+Graphs numerical and discrete fields.
 Choose window view, in `ms`, of the graph to see.
 Pick colors for different variables.

+### Table Page
+Displays any value from source.
+Search timestamp or follow the current playback.
+Drag topics in to see them.

 ### Odometry 2D Page
 Displays the robot as shown from `double[3]`, `float[3]`, and `int[3]` in NT.
 Choose field template, set your own, and change units.
 Pick colors for different poses, including toggling ghost effect and render type.